This post was updated on Nov. 18, 2019.

 “We were concerned that some of these [governments] would use this data for surveillance on people,” Amin said, adding that DII is working toward making “good IDs,” which give people agency, not tip the power balance further.

 “Businesses are amassing data far beyond anything that they are actually using,” Amin said.
 “Nothing about this [current] model is inevitable—it resulted in choices.”

 Amin said the next phase of DII needs to be a broader effort to reach people, such as a campaign, and suggested that media funders could be natural partners because “if you’re talking about trust, where better to start than media?”

 In Olson’s remarks, he shared details about the digital strategies of KQED, a $90 million operation.
 One of the strongest public media organizations in the country, KQED serves 220,000 member listeners.
 Olson turned our attention to how media companies can actually use technology effectively.
 “The knee-jerk reaction is, ‘don’t trust the big tech companies,’” Olson said.
 “But that’s where people are going to get information.”

 Olson pointed out that news organizations should remember that the tech companies have quite a few things that publishers want: a relationship with audiences, business models, on-platform publisher controls, geolocation, and more.

-We will be publishing more outtakes from our 2019 Journalism Funders Gathering over the next couple weeks, so be on the lookout for notes, slides, videos and more.
 We’re excited to announce that our 2020 Journalism Funders Gathering will take place in Philadelphia, the birthplace of America and MIF’s worldwide headquarters.
 Stay tuned for more details.